exclaimgames/exclaimgames.github.io/index.md

   overlay_image: /assets/images/eg-background.jpg
   overlay_filter: linear-gradient(rgba(3, 152, 158, 0.5), rgba(0, 0, 0, 0.5))
 excerpt: >
-  Card games developed with podcasters, YouTubers and other content creators.
+  Card games developed for podcasters, YouTubers and other content creators.
 feature_row:
   - title: "1.
 Ideas"
     excerpt: "Choose from our library of work-in-progress card games, ready to be tweaked to fit any theme or audience."
   - title: "2.
 Development"
     excerpt: "Our talented game designers work with you to weave in elements of your brand into the gameplay and artwork."
   - title: "3.
 Production"
-    excerpt: "We pitch the finished product to our board game industry contacts, or go down the self-publishing route."
+    excerpt: "We'll pitch the finished product to our industry contacts, or go down the self-publishing route."
 feature_row2:
   - image_path: /assets/images/card-box-eg.jpg
     alt: "our games"